alexferrari88/sbstck-dl/README.md

 You can provide the url of a single post or the main url of the Substack you want to download.

+By providing the main URL of a Substack, the downloader will download all the posts of the archive.

+When downloading the full archive, if the downloader is interrupted, at the next execution it will resume the download of the remaining posts.

 ```bash
 Usage:
   sbstck-dl download [flags]